top of page

 JUDGING – Two judges will examine each category.

-AWARDS --Judges may award a maximum of one first place, one-second place, one third place in each category.
+AWARDS --Judges may award a maximum of one first place, one-second place, and one-third place in each category.

 Winners of first place in the Bronzes or Castings, Carvings, Paintings, Reproductions, and Skeletons categories